-For the seasonal eater, flowers are an ephemeral pleasure, in bud and bloom for a few weeks, at most.
-Why eat flowers?
+For the seasonal eater, edible flowers are an ephemeral pleasure, in bud and bloom for a few weeks, at most.
+But why eat flowers?
 Because they make food beautiful; they are beautiful food.
 And in some cases, they can have a defining culinary presence, offering flavor and aroma beyond their obviously appealing good looks.
 Here is a shortlist of some of my favorite edible flowers of spring.
 (Summer will bring a fresh wave of blooms to grace our plates, and improve our drinks.)

 Photography by Marie Viljoen.

 Under the radar in its native North America, the edible flowers of black locust, Robinia pseudoacacia, are better known in Europe—where the tree is known as acacia—arrived in the 1600s.
 Hungarians embrace it as their national tree.
 Despite the European common name, it does not belong to the Acacia genus (usually commonly known as the mimosa clan.
 Confusing!).
 Acacia honey?
 It’s made by bees gathering nectar from black locust flowers.
 But whatever you call them, these pea-like blooms are delicious: tender and voluptuous in the mouth, and discernibly sweet.

 Black locust flowers work as well in desserts and drinks as in savory dishes.
 Fold them into cooled couscous (along with toasted almonds) for a composed salad, toss them across crushed cucumbers, roll them into damp rice wrappers, or dip and fry them for unforgettably celebratory beignets.
 Or make a seasonal wine to remember the trees’ late spring splendor: